seamail/dZAP/README.md

 ## Run:

-Extract all and $python dZAP_run.py.
-Be sure to have a whatsapp account with a password that yow know: you can get it by rooting and hacking your phone (check google), or by creating a new account with YOWSUP tools (check its docs).
+Clone and $python dZAP_run.py.
+Be sure to have a whatsapp account with a password that yow know: you can get it by rooting and hacking your phone (check google), or by creating a new account with YOWSUP tools (check its docs).. you will need a SIM card with working phone number to register.

 ## TIP: